 - Read the information on this webpage carefully.

 - Apply online to the University of Oxford for one of the eligible courses as listed above.
-You must submit your application for graduate study to the University by the January deadline (8 or 22 January 2016 depending on the programme you apply to - please check the University's guidance on application deadlines) and you must have secured a place on your chosen programme of study by the expected final decision date (18 March 2016).
+You must submit your application for graduate study to the University by the appropriate January course deadline (check the University’s guidance on application deadlines) and you must have secured a place on your chosen programme of study by 10th April 2023.
 It would help if you select St Antony's College in the college choice section of the application form, though this is not compulsory.

-- Once you have applied to the University, please complete the Eni Scholarship application form (available at the bottom of the page) and send it to the Assistant College Registrar.
-The deadline is 12 noon, UK time, on Friday 8 April 2016.
+- Once you have applied to the University, please complete the online Eni Scholarship application form which is available at the bottom of this page The deadline for submission of the form is 5pm, UK time, on 1st March 2023.

-We expect to be able to email successful candidates by the end of April 2016.
+We expect to be able to email successful candidates by the end of June 2023.
+If you have not been contacted by then, please assume that your application has not been successful on this occasion.

-If you have any questions about this scholarship which are not answered above, please email the Assistant College Registrar.
+If you have any questions about this scholarship that are not answered above, please email email@example.com